Early-bird tickets are now available for our October conference and anniversary dinner...

 We need to bring stalking to an end.

 Alice Ruggles was murdered in 2016, aged just 24, by an ex-boyfriend following a relentless campaign of stalking.

-Everyone needs to recognise that stalking is a seriously distressing and potentially life-threatening crime.
-Stalking behaviour needs to result in immediate action both to protect the victim and to deal effectively with the perpetrator.
+Stalking is a seriously distressing and potentially life-threatening crime.
+This needs to be recognised by everyone.
+Stalking behaviour must result in immediate action both to protect the victim and to deal effectively with the perpetrator.

 The Alice Ruggles Trust exists to raise awareness of stalking (including coercive control), to ensure that relevant legislation is effective and adhered to, and to bring about lasting improvements in the management of perpetrators and the protection of victims.
 The Trust is a member of the National Stalking Consortium.About Alice About the Trust About our Trustees About the Consortium

 If you are interested in a Trust representative talking to your organisation, please contact us.Contact us

 There is still time to do a #24ForAlice Challenge!
 This fundraising challenge was set up in during the lockdowns of 2020 to enable people to achieve a personal goal while also supporting our vital work.
 It has been hugely successful, raising over £20,000 so far.
 Why not give yourself a challenge, and help us spread the message about stalking?Read more, and how to sign up

 Several organisations provide advice and support to victims both locally and nationally within the UK:Stalking Support Services